sc-idevops/pandoc_resume/markdown/resume.md

 *Docker & Kubernetes:*

-- Built Docker Images and deployed into an AWS Kubernetes cluster as a test for:
-  - bitnami/nginx and Kibana
-- Created Jenkins Dockerfile from Scratch.
-  - Setup simple Hello-world pipeline in Jenkins to test Docker deployment of Jenkins.
-- Created an AWS Kubernetes ingress controller for xtermjs as a test.
 - Co-Developed a web project that generates a Kubernetes deployment file based on user inputted criteria.
 (See k8 Softner Project)
 - Analyzed and troubleshoot issues with Kubernetes deployments when testing deployments for open source automation catalog including: persistent volume mount issues, ingress controller issues, services accessibility issues and more.
 - Created [bash scripts](https://github.com/sc-idevops/devops-notes/tree/master/class-podcheck) to audit Kubernetes pods for liveness probes, readiness probes, and resource limits/requests and then reported which pods had probes in their spec.